-Dad and his best friend in grade school were aspiring scientists, and wanted a balance to weigh stuff accurately.
+In grade school, Dad and his best friend John were aspiring scientists, and wanted a balance to weigh stuff accurately.
 So they made one.

-It helped that John's father was from a family in Germany that was famous for their balances.
+It helped that John's father was from the Sauter family in Germany that was famous for their balances.

 One day I found a Kunzite stone that I thought was especially pretty.